wuxue107/bookjs-eazy/README-en.md

     # The generated pdf will be in the dist/pdf/directory.
 ```

-For more information, see the <a href = "https://gitee.com/wuxue107/screenshot-api-server" target = "_blank">wuxue107/screenshot-api-server</a> project
+For more information, see the <a href="https://gitee.com/wuxue107/screenshot-api-server" target="_blank">wuxue107/screenshot-api-server</a> project

 ### Self-built printing service, local installation PDF generation service